-Considering these results against the background of MCCPs being in the process of identification as very persistent and very bio accumulative (vPvB)84 and in light of their potential for "high chronic toxicity to aquatic invertebrates" suggests that the benefit to the environment of a restriction scenario is to be considered significant.
+Considering these results against the assessment of MCCPs being very persistent and very bio accumulative (vPvB)97 and in light of their potential for "high chronic toxicity to aquatic invertebrates" suggests that the benefit to the environment of a restriction scenario is to be considered significant.
 The understanding that a substance is persistent, bio accumulative and may have chronic effects on the environment gives more weight to the benefit of preventing possible releases to the environment in the future.